itflow-org/itflow/README.md

 * Multi-Tenant - One Instance Multiple Companies and Users
 * Audit Logging - Logs actions of users on the system
+* Permission / Roles
 * 2FA Login Support (TOTP)

 ### Installation Instructions

 * Change directory to your webroot
 * git clone https://github.com/johnnyq/itflow.git .
-* Set web owner on public web directory usually chown -R www-data:www-data /var/www
-* Create a MySQL database
+* Create a MySQL/MariaDB database
 * Point your browser to your Web Server
 * Go through the Setup Process
 * Login